- Programs of Study

 The Federal Direct Grad PLUS Loan is a non-need based loan that allows the student to borrow up to the cost of attendance less all other financial aid received.
 In order to be eligible, the student borrower must not have an adverse credit history.

-Interest Rates – The interest rate is fixed at 7.60 percent.
+- Interest Rates – Please refer to https://studentaid.gov/understand-aid/types/loans/interest-rates for the current interest rate on Federal Direct Student Loans.
 Interest starts accruing on this loan at the time of disbursement.

 Private Education Student Loans

 Private educational student loans are designed to meet costs not covered by other forms of financial aid.
 Students are encouraged to pursue federal student loans (if eligible) and outside scholarships before applying for private educational student loans.

 When considering whether to apply for a private educational student loan or a Federal Grad PLUS Loan, there are a few important considerations to keep in mind:

 - Most private loans come with a variable interest rate and no fees.
 The Direct PLUS Loan, on the other hand, offers a fixed interest rate for the life of the loan, but charges a small fee.

 - Income and credit score do not affect a student’s ability to obtain a Direct PLUS Loan, whereas credit criteria are usually more stringent on private loans.